 Start your experience in the main plaza, the zocalo.
 The principal tree-lined square is surrounded by a selection of shops and restaurants; many people start their day by enjoying breakfast at one of the restaurants surrounding he square.

-Puebla’s Breath-Taking Cathedral
+Puebla’s Magnificent Cathedral

 On the south side of the city’s zocalo (main square) is the Puebla’s breath-taking cathedral.